grdi-amr/vmr-bioinformatics-pipeline-nf/README.md

 are present on the chromosome, or on a plasmid.
 If multiple samples are passed to the program, the results will be collated into a single table.
 StarAMR will identify MLST and Resfinder genes.
 Sistr and Ectyper can be used depending on the species isolated in the project to perform the serotyping.
-Abricate is configured to search into the VFDB database to retrieve virulence genes.
+Abricate is configured to search into the VFDB database to retrieve virulence genes .Once detected a Klebsiella species, Keborate will run automatically with the parameters for either Pneumoniae or Oxytocal complexes.
+On top of that if Escherichia coli is identified, ectyper and virulence finder will automatically be ran.

 ## Installation